catalyst-cooperative/pudl/docs/dev/project_management.rst

 We track work as items (GitHub issues and PRs) in a Catalyst-wide Github Project.

-During each sprint, people on each team pull from a team-specific list of prioritized & scoped items.
+During each sprint, people on each team pull from a list of prioritized & scoped items.

+Each team has its own independent sprint process.

-We have 3 meetings per sprint:
+We have 2 or 3 meetings per sprint:

-- planning meeting: overall goal is "get a good idea of what work is coming up in the sprint"
+- sprint planning: overall goal is "get a good idea of what work is coming up in the sprint"

-  - mark items with a new iteration
+  - mark items with a new sprint

     - enough that that we feel like there's enough work to do

     - few enough that we don't feel overwhelmed

-- mid-sprint check-in: overall goal is "given this sprint's status, prioritize items for the next sprint"
+- (Inframundo only - other teams do this asynchronously): mid-sprint check-in: overall goal is "given this sprint's status, prioritize items for the next sprint"

-  - make sure item status is up-to-date
+  - make sure item status is up-to-date (this can be done asynchronously and just confirmed in-meeting)

   - identify items that need clarification / re-scoping

-  - identify items that we'd like to pull into the backlog
+  - pull items from the icebox into the backlog

-- review: overall goal is "prepare prioritized items for the next sprint"
+- sprint review: overall goal is "prepare prioritized items for the next sprint"

-  - make sure item status is up-to-date
+  - make sure item status is up-to-date (this can be done asynchronously and just confirmed in-meeting)

   - for item in backlog: if item is not ready for development, assign 1 or 2 people to flesh it out

-An issue is considered "ready for development" if has:
+An item is considered "ready for development" if has:

-- an assigned team (via team label)
+- an assigned team (via GitHub label), so the issue will be picked up in *someone*'s sprint process

-- a concrete set of criteria that define the scope in the issue description
+- a concrete set of criteria that define the scope in the issue description, so we can stop when we want to and also discuss cutting scope productively

-- a priority

-- a size
+- a priority field in the project (Urgent, High, Medium, Low), so we know which things to work on first

+- a size field in the project (X-Large, Large, Medium, Small, Tiny), so we know how much time we think an item will take & how likely it is to grow beyond our expectations.

+  - we aim for our items to be "Medium" at most - anything larger should be broken into smaller pieces

+To focus our efforts and find bottlenecked issues, we impose a work-in-progress limit (WIP) of N + 1 open issues per each in-flight status ("in progress", "in review").
+Here, N is "the number of people on the team" If we have too many issues in progress or in review, we try to move those issues along instead of starting work on a new issue.
+Otherwise, we try to work on the highest priority item that is ready for development.

 -------------------------------------------------------------------------------
 GitHub Workflow